-This guide is ground zero for those who are just starting off.
-Read on for how to join the program, earn as many points as you can, and use them for maximum value.
+This guide is ground zero for those who are just starting off with the Velocity Frequent Flyer program.
+Read on for how to join, earn as many points as you can, and use them for maximum value.

 The two quickest ways to earn Velocity Points are by:

 - signing up for a credit card with a large sign-up bonus

 - using a high-Velocity Points-earning credit card on an ongoing basis